mattcroat/joy-of-code/posts/test-your-site-in-every-browser/test-your-site-in-every-browser.md

 draft: true
 ---

-# Make Your Site Look Great In Every Browser
+# Test Your Site In Every Browser

 ## Table of Contents

-## The Browser Engine
+## What Are The Major Browsers?

 In this post you're going to learn how to check your site look great in every major browser including Chrome, Firefox and Safari regardless if you're using Linux, macOS or Windows.

-If you look at the [browser market share worldwide](https://gs.statcounter.com/) Chrome is leading at **64%** while Safari has close to **20%** and Firefox **4%** of the market share.
+If you look at the [browser market share worldwide](https://gs.statcounter.com/) Chrome is leading at **64%** while Safari has close to **20%** and Firefox **4%** of the market share (rest in peace Internet Explorer 💐).

+Why are these the major browsers demanding our attention?

-You might ask "But what about the other browsers?" and the reason we only talk about these browsers is because they're the most popular ones with their own [browser engine](https://en.wikipedia.org/wiki/Browser_engine) (the browser engine is responsible for rendering the page on your screen).
+The reason is because these browsers have the highest market share but each has their own [browser engine](https://en.wikipedia.org/wiki/Browser_engine) (the browser engine is responsible for rendering the page on your screen) that makes it different enough resulting in having to test for it.

-Most browsers such as [Brave](https://brave.com/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge) among others are [Chromium](<https://en.wikipedia.org/wiki/Chromium_(web_browser)>)-based — the same browser that [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome) uses meaning they are the same in that regard:
+Most browsers such as [Brave](https://brave.com/) and [Microsoft Edge](https://www.microsoft.com/en-us/edge) among other browsers are [Chromium](<https://en.wikipedia.org/wiki/Chromium_(web_browser)>)-based — the same browser that [Google Chrome](https://en.wikipedia.org/wiki/Google_Chrome) uses meaning they are the same in that regard:

 - Chrome uses [Blink](<https://en.wikipedia.org/wiki/Blink_(browser_engine)>) developed as part of the Chromium project as a fork of WebKit
 - Firefox uses [Gecko](<https://en.wikipedia.org/wiki/Gecko_(software)>) developed by [Mozilla](https://en.wikipedia.org/wiki/Mozilla)
 - Safari uses [WebKit](https://en.wikipedia.org/wiki/WebKit) developed by [Apple](https://en.wikipedia.org/wiki/Apple_Inc.)

-This explains why we test for these browsers but the problem is that only Chrome and Firefox are available on all platforms.

-Safari is only available for [macOS](https://en.wikipedia.org/wiki/MacOS) which means you're out of luck if you're a Linux or Windows and your client is going to be upset their site doesn't look great on their shiny Mac — so what can you do?
+This explains why we test for these browsers but the problem is that only Chrome and Firefox are available on all platforms but Safari is [macOS](https://en.wikipedia.org/wiki/MacOS) only, so you're out of luck if you're a Linux or Windows user — so what can you do?

-## Cross-Platform Browser Testing
+## Method That Works For Linux, macOS, Windows

-If you're a Linux user you're in luck because you can use a WebKit based browser such as [Epiphany](https://wiki.gnome.org/Apps/Web) and it works great.
+If you're a Linux user you're in luck because you can use a WebKit based browser such as [Epiphany](https://wiki.gnome.org/Apps/Web) and it works great without any setup — it's not going match all the features of Safari but the browser engine they use is the same.

-Windows on the other hand doesn't have any WebKit based browser you can use as far as I'm aware of, so you would have to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) to use Epiphany — otherwise you would have to run macOS inside a virtual machine which is out of the question for most people.
+Windows on the other hand doesn't have any WebKit based browser you can use as far as I'm aware of, so you would have to use a virtual machine or use the latest [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) that can use a graphical user interface for Epiphany.

-There's also paid services you can use to test how your site looks in different browsers but there has to be a better way.

-## Using Playwright

-[Playwright](https://playwright.dev/) is used for testing your frontend but it also has the ability to test every browser — after I realized this a light bulb turned on in my head.

-This works because Playwright ships a binary for every browser including Chromium, Firefox and WebKit using the open source builds.
+Instead of doing that you can use [Playwright](https://playwright.dev/) which is used for automated testing and has the ability to test every browser — this works because Playwright ships a binary for every browser including Chromium, Firefox and WebKit using their open source builds.

-These binaries are located in your operating system cache:

-- `%USERPROFILE%\AppData\Local\ms-playwright` on Windows
-- `~/Library/Caches/ms-playwright` on macOS
-- `~/.cache/ms-playwright` on Linux
+This is also useful to have a clean testing environment without extensions.

+If you're not familiar with the JavaScript ecosystem you're going to need [Node.js](https://nodejs.org/en/) for the [npm](https://www.npmjs.com/) package manager.

+> ⚠️ For Linux use Epiphany to test for Safari because Playwright only supports Ubuntu 20.04 LTS at the time of writing this, so you would have to use a virtual machine like [Boxes](https://wiki.gnome.org/Apps/Boxes).

 Here is how to set up up Playwright.

 1\.
-Initialize a project inside an empty repository.
+Initialize a new project inside an empty repository.

 ```shell:terminal
 npm init -y
 ```

-> 🐿️ The `-y` flag skips the questions.

 2\.
 Install `@playwright/test` as a development dependency.